Bachelor in Paradise (Canadian TV series) season 1

 Season 1 of Bachelor in Paradise Canada premiered on October 10, 2021, on Citytv.

 Casting

 On April 29, 2021, Jesse Jones was announced as the host of the inaugural season.
 Kevin Wendt, who previously starred on The Bachelorette Canada, The Bachelor Winter Games, and season 5 of Bachelor in Paradise was announced as the bartender on April 5, 2021.

 The 26 contestants were announced on September 14, 2021.
-It features 12 alumni from the US and Canada versions of the show.
+It features 12 alumni from the American and Canadian versions of the show.
 It also features 14 Canadian fans, who have never been featured on the show, from Bachelor Nation.
 Maria Garcia-Sanchez was a late addition to the cast, making the number of contestants 27.